 Kirsten Rose

-She has a passion for the macabre and the uncanny and making work that leaves an impression on the viewer.
-Often using scale and cropping to make unusual pieces.
+She has a passion for the macabre and the uncanny, and making work that leaves an impression on the viewer.

-Featured on this site is examples of commissioned pieces, Comicon art and also her own personal work she created using two complimentary topics delving into hidden aspects of our bodies:
+Featured on this site are examples of commissioned art and also her own personal work created using two complementary topics delving into hidden aspects of our bodies:

 Carnival & The Grotesque